-a.
-In accordance with section 215.971(2), Florida Statutes, the following Division employee shall serve as the grant manager for this agreement, shall be responsible for enforcing performance of this Agreement's terms and conditions, and shall serve as the Division's liaison with the Sub-Recipient:
+- a.
+In accordance with section 215.971(2), Florida Statutes, the Division's Grant Manager shall be responsible for enforcing performance of this Agreement's terms and conditions and shall serve as the Division's liaison with the Sub-Recipient.
+As part of his/her duties, the Grant Manager for the Division shall: - i.
+Monitor and document Sub-Recipient performance; and, - ii.
+Review and document all deliverables for which the Sub-Recipient requests - b.
+The Division's Grant Manager for this Agreement is: